Macular degeneration is an incurable eye disease. It affects more than 10 million Americans and is the leading cause of vision loss.

 Treating macular degeneration with functional medicine

 Functional medicine is an extremely effective way to treat macular degeneration.
-At Angel Longevity Medical Center in Los Angeles, our comprehensive “Back to Wellness Program” can be tailored to improve this disease and alleviate symptoms.
+At Angel Longevity Medical Center, our comprehensive “Back to Wellness Program” can be tailored to improve this disease and alleviate symptoms.

 Depending on the stage of your macular degeneration, we may recommend a blend of the following treatments: